ivanvovk/durian-pytorch/README.md

 3. To start training run `python train.py -c configs/default.json`.
 You can specify to train baseline model as `python train.py -c configs/baseline.json --baseline`

+To make sure that everything works fine you may run unit tests in `tests` folder.

+# Pretrained model and dataset aligning problem

 The main drawback of this model is requiring of duration-aligned dataset.
 You can find parsed LJSpeech filelist used in the training of current implementation in `filelists` folder.
 In order to use your data, make sure you have organized your filelists in the same way as provided LJSpeech ones.
-Also, in order to save time and neurons of your brains you may try to train the model on your dataset without duration-aligning using the pretrained duration model, which you may find via [this](https://drive.google.com/drive/folders/1eW9w7WHP2yp81-WafCpoOhvfDJSxckc_?usp=sharing) link.
+Also, in order to save time and neurons of your brains you may try to train the model on your dataset without duration-aligning using the pretrained on LJSpeech duration model from my model checkpoint, which you may find via [this](https://drive.google.com/drive/folders/1eW9w7WHP2yp81-WafCpoOhvfDJSxckc_?usp=sharing) link.